MetaMask/metamask-docs/wallet/tutorials/simple-react-dapp-global-state.md

 Here we have three components, each with just static text, but the structure exists for a multi-component application consisting of a logo, navigation, main content "Display" area, and footer area that we will utilize to show errors when we have them.

-### Styling Strategy
+#### Styling Strategy

+NOt specific to MetaMask, but we wanted our new app to have a bit more structured and appealing layout, use some common best practices around styling that you could actually use in a real app.

-We have removed some styles that come default with ViteJS. `App.css` and `index.css` have been removed and we are opting for a modular approach to CSS in our project, but you really need not be concerned with those files unless you want to change the overall styles.
+Vite's typical `App.css` and `index.css` have been removed and we are opting for a modular approach to CSS.

-In the `/src` directory we have `App.global.css` which is styling that is specific to the entire application and is not related to a single component or has styling that we might want to reuse in many places in the case we scale the application further.
+In the `/src` directory we have `App.global.css` who's styles are specific to the entire application (not related to a single component) or has styles that we might want to reuse in many places (like buttons).

-As well `/src` directory we have `App.module.css`.
-Considering our `App.tsx` is the container component for our application, `App.module.css` relates to it and its `appContainer` class which utilizes Flexbox to define the `display` type (`flex`) and the `flex-direction` (`column`).
-This ensures that any children components represented as `div`s are laid out in a single column layout (vertically).
+In the `/src` directory we have `App.module.css`.
+Since our `App.tsx` is the container component for our application, `App.module.css` relates to it and its `appContainer` class which utilizes [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox) to define the `display` type (`flex`) and the `flex-direction` (`column`).
+This ensures that any child `div`s are laid out in a single column layout (vertically).

 Finally, we have a `/src/components` directory which has a folder for `Display`, `Navigation`, and `MetaMaskError`.
-Inside those folders are the component file and a corresponding modular CSS file that is specific to the component it is paired up with.
-The styles within those modules are specific to that component.
+Inside those folders are the component file and a corresponding modular CSS file that is specific to the component it is paired up with and are specific to that component.
+Each of these three components are [flex-items](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#aa-basics-and-terminology) within a [flex-container](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#aa-flexbox-properties), stacked in a vertical column with the top (`Navigation`) and Footer (`MetaMaskError`) being of fixed height and the middle component (`Display`) taking up the remaining vertical space.

-### Project Structure
+#### Project Structure

 ```